narfdotpl/narf.pl/content/posts/papier.md

 example I ended up using a very simple diffuse material with no SSS) but overall this was a productive exercise.

+(Refresh the page if images are not full-width.
+I'll track this bug later.)

 <figure class="full-width">
     <img data='{"max_width": 5120, "max_height": 2880}' src="triptych1.jpg"/>
 </figure>